ElDEEB21/Data-Analyst-Bootcamp-Progress/README.md

 The repository is structured to reflect the different modules and projects covered in the bootcamp.
 Each module has its own directory with subdirectories for individual lessons and projects.

+If you have any advice to me just contact me (: .